pypy/pypy/pypy/doc/build.rst

 	# install brew, use the arch -x86_64 prefix on M1
 	/usr/local/bin/brew install libffi openssl pypy pkg-config

-After setting this, translation (described next) will find the OpenSSL libs as expected via ``pkg-config``.
+After setting this up, translation (described next) will find the libs as expected via ``pkg-config``.

 Set environment variables that will affect translation
 ------------------------------------------------------